-- > ICWA notice failure is one of the biggest impediments to timely resolution of custody status for dependent children
+- ICWA notice failure is one of the biggest impediments to timely resolution of custody status for dependent children

 - If child is eligible for membership, explore whether child can or should be enrolled in the tribe

-- > Connection to culture and customs
+- Cultural benefits

-- > Gaming \$\$\$
+- Gaming \$\$\$

 - College scholarships

-- > Oil Money (Alaskan Natives)
+- Oil Money (Alaskan Natives)

-- Relative placement efforts must start at detention § 309(e)(1) - Agency required to complete relative searches/vetting by disposition. § 309(e) - Late arriving relatives (post-dispo) cause delays in permanency § 361.3(d) - County not limited to assessing one relative at a time-must assess all interested relatives who come forward. - If disposition is delayed, request a due diligence hearing § 358(b)(2), rule 5.695(e) and (f)
+- Relative placement efforts must start at detention § 309(e)(1) - Require agency to complete relative searches/vetting by disposition. § 309(e) - Late arriving relatives (post-dispo) cause delays in permanency § 361.3(d) - County not limited to assessing one relative at a time-must assess all interested relatives who come forward. - If disposition is delayed, request a due diligence hearing § 358(b)(2), rule 5.695(e) and (f)

-- Make sure disposition report covers relative search and a preliminary assessment under § 361.3 of any relative(s) considered for placement. § 358.1; rule 5.690(a)(1)(C) - Ask agency to make emergency placement with suitable relative pending RFA approval of relative's home § 309 (d)(1)
+- Make sure disposition report covers relative search and a preliminary assessment under § 361.3 of any relative(s) considered for placement. § 358.1; rule 5.690(a)(1)(C) - Ask agency to make emergency placement with suitable relative pending RFA approval of relative's home § 309 (d)(1) - 2022: Secs.
+319, 361.2, 361.4 amended to empower court to authorize placement pending RFA/criminal exemptions process if finds no risk to child

-- Where more than one relative is seeking placement before disposition, ask court to decide where child should be placed. § 361.3(a) - Relative placement is advantageous to both parents and children - Child: placement with someone child knows instead of in stranger-foster care - Parent: placement with relatives in the beginning can prevent TPR later in the case
+- Where more than one relative is seeking placement before disposition, ask court to decide where child should be placed. § 361.3(a) - Relative placement is advantageous to both parents and children - Child: placement with someone child knows instead of in stranger foster care - > Social science: often leads to better outcomes - Parent: placement with relatives in the beginning can prevent TPR later in the case 30

-- Parent's Attorney: Ask client for names of suitable relatives and state their names on the record at detention or first pre-dispo opportunity to document that information was provided to agency - Tell relatives to file JV-285 form stating interest in being considered for placement - > Child's attorney: Ask the child
+- Parent's Attorney: Ask client for names of suitable relatives and state their names on the record at detention or first pre-dispo opportunity to document that information was provided to agency - Tell relatives to file JV-285 form stating interest in being considered for placement - Child's attorney: Ask the child - Where more than one possible relative placement, ask court to make decision - > § 361.3(a)

-First 90 Days: ICPC
+First 90 Days--ICPC

 - > Regular process is too slow - > Rule 5.616(h).
-Ask court to expedite placement process at disposition, or later, if: - Proposed placement is out-of-state stepparent, relative, or guardian and - Dependency due to unexpected incarceration, incapacitation, or death of parent or guardian; - Child is 4 or younger or part of sibling group including a child who is 4 or younger - Child or sibling has substantial relationship with proposed placement; or - >Child is in an emergency placement
+Ask court to expedite placement process at disposition, or later, if: - Proposed placement is stepparent, relative, or guardian and - Dependency due to unexpected incarceration, incapacitation, or death of parent or guardian; - ➤ Child is 4 or younger or part of sibling group including a child who is 4 or younger - Child or sibling has substantial relationship with proposed placement; or - >Child is in an emergency placement

-First 90 Days: Sibling Contact
+First 90 Days--Sibling Contact